nrrb/tao-te-ching/Ursula K Le Guin.md

 In stillness all under heaven rests.

-UKLG: Here the themes of not doing and not wanting, the unnamed and the unshapen, recur together in one pure legato.
+> **Note** UKLG: Here the themes of not doing and not wanting, the unnamed and the unshapen, recur together in one pure legato.
 It is wonderful how by negatives and privatives Lao Tzu gives a sense of serene, inexhaustible fullness of being.

 # 38
 ## TALKING ABOUT POWER